vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 You should start by monitoring DMARC failures.
 This can be done in two ways:

-1. Manually reviewing DMARC RUA reports to identify which sending services are passing or failing DMARC.
+1. Manually reviewing DMARC `RUA` reports to identify which sending services are passing or failing DMARC.
 However, for high-volume domains, this can be overwhelming and difficult to manage.

 RUA report example in `.xml`:

 ![IMAGE](/images/spf-dkim-dmarc-explanation/dmarc-xml.png)

-2. Using DMARC monitoring tools allows you to parse reports into a clear, visual dashboard.
-These tools also show which email providers are passing or failing DMARC, offering more actionable insights than relying on raw IP address data alone.
-One such tool is [Valimail](https://www.valimail.com/blog/office-365-free-dmarc-monitoring/) (free for Microsoft 365 users with an Exchange Online plan).
+2. Using DMARC monitoring tools allows you to convert `RUA` reports into a clear visual dashboard.
+These tools not only show which email providers are passing or failing DMARC, but also offer more actionable insights than raw IP address data alone.
+Most tools can associate sending IP addresses with known services like Microsoft 365 or Salesforce.
+One example of such a tool is [Valimail](https://www.valimail.com/blog/office-365-free-dmarc-monitoring/) (free for Microsoft 365 users with an Exchange Online plan).

 Overview of the Valimail Dashboard: